-Although it is not the most commonly used herb, samphire is nutritionally valuable has a wide range of benefits, including its ability to detoxify the body, aids digestion, protects the immune system, helps with weight loss, induces sleep, and boosts circulation.
+Samphire is known to be nutritionally valuable and has a wide range of benefits, although it is a less commonly used herb.
+The benefits may include its ability to detoxify the body, aid in digestion, protect the immune system, weight loss, induce sleep, and boost circulation.

 The nutritive value of samphire is impressive, to say the least.
-Boasting almost no fat, this vegetable is packed with essential minerals, including magnesium, potassium, calcium and sodium.
-That is in addition to a healthy amount of dietary fiber and vitamin A, B vitamins and vitamin C. Furthermore, samphire contains unique compounds called fucoidans, which are often found in sea vegetables, which can have anti-inflammatory and antioxidant effects.
-Together with its low-calorie (~100 calories per 100 gram serving), low-fat impact on your body, samphire can be a delicious and nutritious addition to your regular diet.
+Boasting almost no fat, this vegetable is packed with essential minerals, including magnesium, potassium, calcium, and sodium.
+That is in addition to a healthy amount of dietary fiber and vitamin A, B, and C. Furthermore, samphire contains unique compounds called fucoidans often found in sea vegetables, which can have anti-inflammatory and antioxidant effects.
+Together with its low-calorie (~100 calories per 100-gram serving), low-fat impact on your body, samphire can be a delicious and nutritious addition to your regular diet.

 Health Benefits of Samphire

-Immune System: Vitamin A and vitamin C are not only essential vitamins for processes throughout our body, but they also have a significant effect on the immune system.
+Vitamin A and C are not only essential vitamins for processes throughout our body, but they may also have a significant effect on the immune system.
 Vitamin C stimulates the production of white blood cells, which are the first line of defense for the body.
-Furthermore, both A and C function as antioxidants, and are capable of neutralizing free radicals and stopping them before they can cause chronic disease and oxidative stress.
+Furthermore, both these vitamins function as antioxidants and are capable of neutralizing free radicals and stopping them before they can cause chronic diseases and oxidative stress.

-Bone Health: Samphire is a very rich source of calcium, one of the many mineral benefits of adding this sea vegetable to your diet.
-With a regular intake of calcium, you are also optimizing your body’s intake of iron, which is essential for good circulation within the body.
-More importantly, perhaps, the calcium intake will keep your bones strong and durable as you age.
+Samphire is a very rich source of calcium, which is one of the benefits of adding this sea vegetable to your diet.
+With regular intake of calcium, you also may be optimizing your body’s intake of iron, which is known to be essential for good circulation in the body.
+More importantly, the calcium intake will keep your bones strong and durable as you age.
 Bone mineral density naturally drops as we grow older, so increased levels of calcium are needed to remain youthful and healthy.

-Sleep Aid: Magnesium doesn’t get much credit in the mineral world, but it can have measurable effects on hormonal balance, neurotransmitter production and general quality of life for many people.
-Samphire happens to be very rich in magnesium, and many people suffer from magnesium deficiency without even knowing.
+Magnesium doesn’t get much credit in the mineral world, but it can have measurable effects on the hormone balance, neurotransmitter production, and general quality of life for many people.
+Samphire may be quite possibly rich in magnesium and many people suffer from magnesium deficiency without even knowing.
 If you suffer from insomnia or regularly have restless nights, it could be a sign that your body’s natural rhythms are out of whack.
-Magnesium is ideal for rebalancing your Circadian rhythms and giving you a good night’s sleep.
+Magnesium can be ideal for rebalancing your circadian rhythms and giving you a good night’s sleep.

-Antioxidant: Fucoidans found in sea vegetables have antioxidant effects that make them very important for human health.
-Adding samphire to your body can help in a wide range of illnesses, ranging from skin conditions to cancer, as oxidative stress from free radicals comes in many forms.
+Fucoidans found in sea vegetables have antioxidant effects that make them very important for human health.
+Adding samphire to your body may help protect against various diseases including from skin conditions, as oxidative stress from free radicals comes in many forms.
 Fucoidans can help to neutralize that threat and keep your body protected from any would-be pathogens or external attacks.

-Final Word of Warning: While many of samphire’s benefits are clearly important, you should be aware that samphire is also very high in sodium.
-For people who already suffer from high blood pressure or are at high risk for cardiovascular disease, samphire should be eaten with caution.
-That being said, when cooking with samphire, there is no need for more salt to be added, as the vegetable is more than able to properly flavor the food.
+Word of Caution: While many of samphire’s benefits are clearly important, you should be aware that samphire is also very high in sodium.
+For people who already suffer from high blood pressure or are at high risk for cardiovascular diseases, samphire should be eaten with caution.
+That being said, when cooking with samphire, there is no need for more salt to be added, as the vegetable is more than enough to flavor the food.